-The Foreign Correspondents’ Club was founded in 1943 in Japanese-occupied China during World War II.
+The Foreign Correspondents’ Club, Hong Kong was founded in 1943 in Japanese-occupied China during World War II.
 Its first base was in Chongqing, a city controlled by nationalist leader, Chiang Kai-shek.
 As the struggle between the Nationalists and Mao Zedong’s Communists intensified after the invaders were repelled, the Club moved with the action, first to Nanjing, then to Broadway Mansions in Shanghai.

 It finally relocated to Hong Kong in 1949 after the Nationalists retreated to Taiwan and Mao’s Communists created the PRC.